 “These new guidelines stress the importance of perioperative pain counseling to find the best pain management options for the patient,” says Dr. Walner, who was one of twelve physicians involved in updating the guidelines.

 Additionally, the updated guidelines emphasize a watchful waiting approach rather than surgery for recurrent acute tonsillitis until children meet the criteria for the surgical procedure.
 For example, a child who has seven infections in one year or nine or ten infections in two or three years should be evaluated for potential surgery.

-“Many kids do benefit from surgery due to suffering from recurrent infections, but they need to meet the criteria and have enough frequent infections to warrant the procedure,” says Dr. Walner, who has performed over 2,000 tonsillectomies over the last 20 years.
+“Many kids do benefit from surgery due to suffering from recurrent infections, but they need to meet the criteria and have enough frequent infections to warrant the procedure,” says Dr. Walner, who has performed more than 2,000 tonsillectomies over the last 20 years.
 “We don’t want to put children through surgery unless we know it’s going to improve their quality of life.
-The wait and see approach is something clinicians should discuss with parents before children undergo surgery.”
+The wait-and-see approach is something clinicians should discuss with parents before children undergo surgery.”

 The updates to the guidelines allow for a dialogue between physicians and parents to determine the best treatment options for their child.

 “These modifications were made to improve the quality of care for children undergoing tonsillectomies,” says Dr. Walner.

 About the Author

 health enews staff is a group of experienced writers from our Advocate Aurora Health sites, which also includes freelance or intern writers.